-The ultimate goal will be for SANBio to have one head ambassador per member state.
-These country-level Student Ambassadors will coordinate activities with institution-level Student Ambassadors.
+The ultimate goal will be for SANBio to have one head ambassador in each member state with a team around them.

-The student ambassadors will be university students from the field of biosciences, selected among volunteers based on qualifications and motivation.
+The youth ambassadors will be university students from the field of biosciences, selected among volunteers based on qualifications and motivation.
 We are looking for people with passion, energy and good social skills.
-To become a student ambassador candidate, a student only needs to be active on our social media platforms - Facebook and Twitter and LinkedIn.
-In other words, SANBio encourages students to post, share and like content and ideas with the public and the SANBio network.
-SANBio welcomes ideas, hints on the current happenings in the region's biosciences field, as well as all kinds of content (articles, photos etc.) which can be posted directly on our Facebook page, Twitter (@nepadsanbio) or sent to email@example.com.
+To become a youth ambassador candidate, you only need to be active on our social media platforms - Facebook and Twitter and LinkedIn.
+In other words, SANBio encourages students and young professionals to post, share and like content and ideas with the public and the SANBio network.
+SANBio welcomes ideas, hints on the current happenings in the region's biosciences field, as well as all kinds of content (articles, photos etc.) which can be posted directly on our Facebook page, Twitter (@nepadsanbio) or sent to firstname.lastname@example.org.

 We keep track of the most active contributors and contact the candidates showing the most activity.

 While the youth ambassadors are non-paid volunteers, SANBio can provide them with the following incentives: